ferrarimarco/home-lab/README.md

 3. Set the `start_xxxxx` variable for the target host to `false` because we don't want to start any services before copying data.
 4. Run Ansible.
 With the above configuration, it will prepare the target host without starting any service.
-5. Set the `start_xxxxx` variable for the source host to `false` to stop the service we're migrating.
+5. Set the `stop_xxxxx` variable for the source host to `true` to stop the service we're migrating.
 6. Run Ansible.
 7. Copy data from the source host to the target host.
 You can use `scripts/migrate-data.sh` script to transfer data from one host to another.